 - Meanwhile in a pressure cooker, over a medium high flame heat the olive oil.
 When it starts to ripple, add ½ the shallots and sprinkle with salt.
 Cook stirring until they turn transparent.

 - Add the rice and cook stirring until it starts to get translucent round the edges.
-Add the white wine and cook stirring until it is absorbed.
 Add all the warm stock.
 Stir to mix.
 Place the lid on the pressure cooker and lock.
 Once the pressure comes up, lower the heat to medium and cook 6 minutes.

 - Once the rice has cooked under pressure for 6 minutes, take it off the stove and immediately run under cold water over the lid to release the pressure.
 It will give a big sigh when it does this.
 Turn off the water and open the cooker.
 You will have a soupy looking risotto with rice that is chewy and barely al dente.

 - While the rice is cooking, melt 1 teaspoon of the butter in a small sauté pan.
 When it foams, add the remaining shallots and cook stirring until they are transparent, about 1 minute.
 Add the carrots and zucchini and sprinkle with salt.
 Sauté until they start to soften and become tender, about 5 minutes.
 By this time the rice should be ready.